 For average sales growth, the peer group includes companies from the flavour and fragrance industry that publish sales in local currency.
 These companies represent in total approximately 75% of this market.
 The peer companies currently included in the group are Firmenich, Hasegawa, IFF, Robertet, Sensient, Symrise and Takasago.
-The performance range for relative sales growth extends from -2% to +2% annualised sales growth versus peer group over the four-year performance period.
+The performance range for relative sales growth extends from -1.5% to 2.5% annualised sales growth versus peer group over the four-year performance period (2017 and prior: -2% to +2%).

 In the case of FCF margin, final achievement is calculated as the average of the reported FCF margin for each of the four performance years.
 This means that the Givaudan's FCF for each year of the performance period is summed, and this cumulative result is divided by the sum of Givaudan's sales in each year of the performance period.
 The assessment over four years ensures that the performance targets are stringent and reward sustained Company performance.
-The performance range extends from 9% to 19%.
+The performance range extends from 9% to 17%.